giftlanding/trl-actions/README.md

 The PAT should have these permissions:
 - `repo` - Full control of private repositories
 - `read:packages` - Download packages from GitHub Package Registry (if needed)

+## Troubleshooting

+### Common Lambda Deploy Issues

+**Build Fails:**
+- Ensure your build command works locally: `npm run build`
+- Check that the source directory exists after build
+- Verify TypeScript compilation succeeds

+**Package Too Large:**
+- Use `.npmignore` to exclude unnecessary files
+- Consider using `npm ci --omit=dev` in your build process
+- Check for large dependencies that could be dev dependencies

+**Missing Dependencies:**
+- Ensure all runtime dependencies are in `package.json` (not devDependencies)
+- Check that native dependencies are compatible with Lambda runtime
+- Verify `package-lock.json` is up to date

+**Wrong Entry Point:**
+- Ensure your Lambda function entry point matches the compiled output
+- Check that `index.js` (or your entry file) exists in the source directory
+- Verify the handler path in your Lambda configuration

+### Common Submodule Issues

+**Permission Denied:**
+- Ensure your IAM role has `ssm:GetParameter` permission
+- Verify the SSM parameter path exists and is accessible
+- Check that the PAT has sufficient repository permissions

+**Submodule Update Fails:**
+- Verify the repository has submodules configured
+- Check that the PAT has access to all submodule repositories
+- Ensure submodule paths are correct

 ## Examples